Roberto

 Link to my CV and papers

 You can find my updated CV here.
-More details on my papers can be found here: IDEAS/RePEc, Google Scholar, Cristin, VoxEU, Scopus
+More details on my papers can be found here: IDEAS/RePEc, Google Scholar, Norwegian Research Information Repository (NVA), VoxEU, Scopus

 Me in the scientific community

-In 2025-2026 I will be visiting the EUI (Dept. of Economics), and Sant’Anna School of Advanced Studies (Inst. of Economics).
+For the academic year 2025-2026, I am visiting the EUI (Dept. of Economics), and Sant’Anna School of Advanced Studies (Inst. of Economics).
 I have previously been Visiting Professor at the University of Siena (DEPS), and Distinguished Visiting Scholar at the Graduate Center of the City University of New York (CUNY).
-I am currently a guest editor of a Special Issue for the European Economic Review (NSD:2): “Capital vs. Labor: Perspectives on Inequality and Taxation in the 21st Century”.
-Since 2019, I am the Managing Editor of the Journal of Income Distribution (JID, NSD:1).

 I investigate the social and economic determinants of variation in income and wealth distributions